Implementing salmon recovery from the ground up

 Regional organizations form the backbone of local salmon recovery; they write and coordinate and monitor implementation of local recovery plans.
 Lead entities work directly with implementers to ensure projects are consistent with science, recovery plans, and community values.

-Twenty nine tribes in Washington State co-manage the salmon resource.
+Twenty-nine treaty Indian tribes in Washington State co-manage the salmon resource.
 By treaty, they are guaranteed the right to fish in their usual and accustomed areas.
 Tribal representatives serve on the boards of each of the seven regional organizations.
-Tribes are also implementers.
+Treaty Indian tribes are also implementers.

 Dozens of land trusts, environmental and community groups, foundations, and schools, implement on-the-ground projects and bring additional resources to the effort.